dsaos/portfolio-v3/_posts/2017-09-19-colorado-public-radio.md

 category: Web
 ---

-For the past five years, I have managed the web presence for Colorado Public Radio, a public radio organization with stations for news, classical, and alternative music.
+From 2013 through 2017, I managed the web presence for Colorado Public Radio, a public radio organization with stations for news, classical, and alternative music.

 As a web developer, I worked to improve [CPR's central website](http://www.cpr.org/) for both internal staff and the organization's audience.
 Built on Drupal 7 and boasting a complex asynchronous template system, the site focuses largely on persistent streaming of audio.
 We developed forward-thinking tools that made it simple for editors to upload produced audio, and for visitors to engage with stories.